arya45/100-days-of-code/README.md

 * Learning lots of new and useful JavaScript concepts via CodeSchool's JavaScript Best Practices course.
 What I like is that it is not trying to teach completely new technical things but rather how to optimise my use of JavaScript (performance, amount of code written, etc.).
 I had never heard of the fall-through concept of the switch block.
 It can be really powerful in some situations.

 **Links:** [CodeSchool - JavaScript Best Practices course](https://www.codeschool.com/courses/javascript-best-practices)

+### Day 33: October 18, 2016 | JavaScript Best Practices

+* Learned more about performance optimisation in JavaScript.
+So interesting to realise how usual code habits impact performance.
+I will need to practice these by improving my Quotes Machine, which takes a bit too much time to load at the moment.